Ivan Bogachev

 ⇑ There are many interesting things that we expect to see in relation to memory mechanisms.
 Just a small amount of them are directly connected to the patterns of behavior, but this is a rabbit hole.

-Another effect to be expected is the secondary readout of the same information that had just been moved.
+Another effect to be expected is a secondary readout of the same information that had been moved.
 This may lead to the illusion of deja vu.
 You have seen it already.

-The readout of the empty structure, when the information from it had been just moved somewhere else, leads to the illusion of jamais vu.
+Readout of an empty memory cell, when information from it has been moved somewhere else, leads to the illusion of jamais vu.
 It should be there, but it is not.

-The combinations of these effects create more complex ones.
-You may feel like you have already seen something that never existed.
-And you may feel like you already knew something that never existed, and it should be there, but it is missing.
+Combinations of these effects create more complex ones.
+You may feel like you have already seen something that never existed, and you may feel like you already knew something that never existed, and it should be there, but it is missing.

-These are the illusions to expect in the structure of this design.
+These are illusions to expect in any structure of this design.

-The memory hallucinations and these illusions are not destructive.
+Memory hallucinations and these illusions are not destructive.
 They do not corrupt the system on their own.
-Yet they can become the noticeable symptoms of memory malfunctions.
+Yet they can become noticeable symptoms of memory malfunctions.

 DEFRAGMENTATION DISORDERS

-If the information is being written during the defragmentation, the memories will be split.
+If information is being written during defragmentation, memories will be split.
 This may lead to the so-called dissociative disorders.

-Sleep is required to perform the defragmentation without this problem.
+Sleep is required to perform defragmentation without this problem.
 The writing process has to stop.

-This leads to the hypothesis that the dissociative disorders can be achieved through sleep deprivation and the intense consuming of information at the same time.
-It will force the memory mechanism to start the hot maintenance.
+This leads to the hypothesis that dissociative disorders can be achieved through sleep deprivation and intense consuming of information at the same time.
+It will force a memory mechanism to start hot maintenance.
 Kids will be affected more than adults, because they naturally explore the world and consume a lot of new information.

-In the behavior, we may observe the dissociative disorders in the form of random switches between the patterns, related to the impulses from the memory.
-These switches come from the randomly constructed memories, and they may look like there are no reasonable explanations for the switch.
+In behavior, we may observe dissociative disorders in the form of random switches between the patterns that include impulses from memory.
+These switches come from randomly constructed memories, and they may look like there are no reasonable explanations for them.

 THERAPY OF THE MEMORY MALFUNCTIONS

 False readouts are consequences of sleep deprivation.
 We can remember a good example of this effect.
-The sailors.
+Sailors.
 They tend to see various things in the sea at night, and then they make all kinds of terrifying stories.
-Good sleep will help to deal with this kinds of problems.
+Good sleep will help to deal with this kind of problems.

 ⇑ Even if you've triggered these effects artificially, you still can stop the reading process and wait for the defragmentation to finish.

-Therapy of the dissociative conditions is the opposite.
+Therapy of dissociative conditions is the opposite.
 Most likely it will not be effective at all.
-The memory has to be reconstructed in order to cure the disease, and we do not possess any reliable tools to do that.
-We may assume that the hypnosis-related suggestive methods may help to rewrite some of the memories, but further investigations are required.
+Memory has to be reconstructed in order to cure the disease, and we do not possess any reliable tools to do that.
+We may assume that hypnosis-related suggestive methods may help to rewrite some memories, but further investigations are required.

 DREAMS

 It is obvious, but still worth mentioning, that sleep does not destroy the memory mechanism.
 It works.
-Some readouts continue during the defragmentation.
+Some readouts continue during defragmentation.
 This process creates dreams.
-Technically, these dreams are memory hallucinations.
-The same ones that may happen during sleep deprivation.
+Technically, these dreams are memory hallucinations, the same ones that may happen during sleep deprivation.

-There is a common wish to be able to learn things in sleep.
-To upload the knowledge into the memory during the sleep and to not go to school.
+There is a common wish to be able to learn things at sleep, to upload knowledge into your memory during sleep and not go to school.
 Even if we assume that the saving process will work, the process of learning will inevitably hit the wall of defragmentation.
-This knowledge will be corrupted.
-Effective learning during the sleep is not possible.
+That knowledge will be corrupted.
+Effective learning during sleep is not possible.

 V. SOCIAL ENGINEERING